Booyaabes/openapi-cli/README.md

 - Python 3.7+
 - argcomplete (tested with 1.10.0)

+Or for the Docker version:

+- Docker 1.13+

 ## How to use

 First, you have to generate a Python client, from [Swagger Editor](https://editor.swagger.io/) or with [swagger-codegen](https://github.com/swagger-api/swagger-codegen).